lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

    :align: center

 .. note::
-   SSH/SFTP connection is available only with the Backend.AI GUI desktop app and is not supported on a web browser.
+   SSH/SFTP connection is available only with the GPU Platform GUI desktop app and is not supported on a web browser.

 .. note::
-   Backend.AI uses SSH keypair based on OpenSSH.
+   GPU Platform uses SSH keypair based on OpenSSH.
 On Windows, you may convert this into PPK key.

-From 22.09, Backend.AI WebUI supports adding your own ssh keypair in order to provide flexibility such as accessing to a private repository.
+From 22.09, GPU Platform WebUI supports adding your own ssh keypair in order to provide flexibility such as accessing to a private repository.
 In order to add your own ssh keypair, click ``ENTER MANUALLY`` button.
 Then, you will see two text area which corresponds to "public" and "private" key.